NimbleEdge/.github/.github/pull_request_template.md

 ## Tests
 - [ ] Are there existing tests to validate changes introduced in the PR?

-- [ ] New tests added for this change
+- [ ] New tests added for changes in the PR

 Mention steps to reproduce the fix or run tests for the changes.